bmacmaho/42_pushswap/README.md

 To check if each value is in the range of an int, I made use of the 'ft_strncmp' function from libft.

 ### Preparing Stacks
+Next, we need to take these inputs and store them in some sort of data structure.
+For this implementation, I decided to represent the two stacks using doubly-linked lists.
+Each node in the list contains the inputed int, and it's corresponding **diff** which is explained in the next section.

+There is also the t_pushswap struct 'pushswap' which contains pointers to the heads of these lists, pointers to the ends, and some other variables that are used frequently in the rest of the project.
+I find that having one some-what global struct declared in the main really cleans up the code.
+It makes it easier to follow the flow of the project, as I don't have to pass loads of arguments to every function, just 'pushswap'.
+Then I can deal with it's contained variables within each function.

 ### The 'diff' variable
 The **diff** represents how far a number is to the middle of the sorted array.
 If it's positive, it's between the middle and the end.
 If it's negative, it's between the start and middle.